sinri/Ark/docs/markdown/introduction.md

 composer require sinri/ark
 ```

-It is a new generation for Enoch Project, as which might continuously support projects in PHP 5.4+.
+It should be mentioned that I developed another PHP framework before Ark, which is Enoch.
+Enoch Project is generally suspended while it may continuously support projects relying on PHP 5.4 ~ 5.6.

+If Enoch is named for "fellowship", Ark is designed for "survival".

 > And every living substance was destroyed which was upon the face of the ground, both man, and cattle, and the creeping things, and the fowl of the heaven; and they were destroyed from the earth: and Noah only remained [alive], and they that [were] with him in the ark.
 (Genesis 7:23)